OUR EXHIBITS

 LIBRARY

-We do not allow our books to be checked out, but welcome you to come in and peruse them during the hours that building is open.
-You can also explore our library holdings online by clicking here.
+The library is now set up at the 116 South Public Square location.
+We do not allow our books to be checked out, but welcome you to come in and review them during the hours of operations.
+The Museum does have an array of books that can be purchased.

 BE THE FIRST TO KNOW